+If the radio cannot find the desired program type, NONE will appear on the display and the radio will return to the last station you were listening to.
 BAND (Alternate Frequency): Alternate frequency allows the radio to switch to a stronger station with the same program type.
 Press and hold BAND for two seconds to turn alternate frequency on.
 AF ON will appear on the display.
 The radio may switch to stronger stations.
 Press and hold BAND again for two seconds to turn alternate frequency off.
 AF OFF will appear on the display.
 The radio will not switch to other stations.
-When you turn the ignition off and then on again, the alternate frequency feature will automatically be turned on.